Get free company closure advice

 It’s important when getting advice to understand the difference between licensed and unlicensed advisors.
 Unlicensed advisors will act as an unnecessary middle-man between you and a licensed practitioner.
 This will add unnecessary money and time to the process.

 Business Helpline is a fully licensed insolvec=ncy practice therefore we will deal with you directly.

 How long does a CVL take?

-It takes 14 days to put a company into a CVL, following the date it has been agreed.
-If 90% of shareholders agree to a short notice, liquidation can happen in half of that time (7 days).
+It takes 14 days to put a company into a CVL, the date is agreed upon in advance.
+If 90% of shareholders agree to short notice, liquidation can happen in half of that time (7 days).
 7 days is the minimum statutory notice period to creditors.